-&lt;sup>38 Based on the final report by the Adaptation Fund/UNDP project "Addressing climate change risks to farming systems in Turkmenistan at national and community level" (2012-2017)
+40 Based on the final report by the Adaptation Fund/UNDP project "Addressing climate change risks to farming systems in Turkmenistan at national and community level" (2012-2017)

-&lt;sup>39 Loss of biodiversity is a cause of degradation of habitats due to deforestation, soil erosion and water pollution.
+41 Loss of biodiversity is a cause of degradation of habitats due to deforestation, soil erosion and water pollution.

-&lt;sup>40 Sheep breeding will be adversely affected by frequent heat waves and longer hot periods due to its dependence on the productivity of natural grasslands.
+42 Sheep breeding will be adversely affected by frequent heat waves and longer hot periods due to its dependence on the productivity of natural grasslands.

-As can be seen above, reductions in agricultural productivity are expected.
-Soils in Turkmenistan are soft and sandy and a considerable amount of irrigation water is lost to infiltration into deep soil layers inaccessible to crop roots.
-Further drying of soils as a result of climate change impacts is likely to significantly affect the main cotton and grain cultivating areas, with adverse economic and food security consequences.
-Episodes of rainfall are predicted to become more sporadic, which will exacerbate the frequency and intensity of both flood and drought periods.
+and grain cultivating areas43, with adverse economic and food security consequences.
+Episodes of rainfall are predicted to become more sporadic, which will exacerbate the frequency and intensity of both flood and drought periods44.
 At present, agriculture and the agricultural practices adopted are adapted to specific latitudinal climatic zones.
-However, any shift in these zones as a result of climate change is likely to place pressure on existing practices and systems, which will consequently adversely impact on agricultural productivity.
+However, any shift in these zones as a result of climate change is likely to place pressure on existing practices and systems, which will consequently adversely impact on agricultural productivity45.